micw/docker-lxc/README.md

 # Running stateful linux containers in docker

-> [!WARNING]
-> This is a complete rewrite, using LXC only without vagrant.
+> :warning: This is a complete rewrite, using LXC only without vagrant.
 It is able to run LXC containers created with v0.1 but
 > config and usage differs.
 Use tag v0.1 to get the old version.

 ## Why?